-The Conjuring Universe: Every movie in chronological order
+What's the best order to watch The Conjuring Universe movies?

 The first film in The Conjuring Universe is actually the fourth film, chronologically.
 It's also the first to focus on Ed (Patrick Wilson) and Lorraine Warren (Taissa Farmiga).
 They come to the aid of the Perron family, who've moved into an old farmhouse and begun to experience violent paranormal attacks.
 We also see a bit of Annabelle, who is stored in Warrens' artifact room.

-James Wan, co-creator of the Saw and Insidious franchises, directed The Conjuring.
-It was written by Chad and Carey Hayes.
+James Wan, co-creator of the Saw and Insidious franchises and a producer on most of The Conjuring Universe films, directed The Conjuring.
+But the film's script was written by brothers Chad and Carey Hayes.

 Annabelle Comes Home (2019)